awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 This wait event is a table lock wait event handler\.
 For more information about 'atom' and 'molecule' events in the Performance Schema, see [ Performance Schema Atom and Molecule Events](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-atom-molecule-events.html) in the MySQL documentation\.

 **synch/cond/mysys/my\_thread\_var::suspend**
 In this wait event, threads are suspended when they are waiting on a condition\.
 For example, this event occurs when threads are waiting for table level lock\.
-We recommend that you investigate your workload to see what threads may be acquiring table locks on your database instance\.
+We recommend that you investigate your workload to see what threads might be acquiring table locks on your DB instance\.
 For more information about table locking in MySQL, see [Table Locking Issues](https://dev.mysql.com/doc/refman/5.6/en/table-locking.html) in the MySQL documentation\.

 **synch/cond/sql/MDL\_context::COND\_wait\_status**
 In this wait event, there are threads waiting on a table metadata lock\.
 For more information, see [Optimizing Locking Operations](https://dev.mysql.com/doc/refman/5.6/en/locking-issues.html) in the MySQL documentation\.